mojontwins/MK1_NES/examples/08_cheril_perils_rom2_revamp/README.md

 Level 0, the first level, is a short level to make the player learn how to jump and contains a trivial "activate resonator then jump on baddie" situation.

-The level begins with 4 screens with simple platform arrangements, then a screen with Jack the Lumberjack, who will tell us about our mission, and a final screen with an enemy and a resonator.
+The level begins with 4 screens with simple platform arrangements, then a screen with Amador the Lumberjack, who will tell us about our mission, and a final screen with an enemy and a resonator.
 The enemy and the resonator are locked behind a gate.
-The gate will open once Cheril talks with Jack.
+The gate will open once Cheril talks with Amador.

-Jack the lumberjack will be implemented as an interactive sprite.
-Interacting with jack will display a dialogue and set a custom variable.
+Amador the lumberjack will be implemented as an interactive sprite.
+Interacting with Amador will display a dialogue and set a custom variable.
 The gate will be cleared if such custom variable is set via custom map rendering.
 There's also a nice palette cycle to make quicksands look pretty.

 First of all, we need to add the custom variables to `my/extra_vars.h`: